DiogoMCampos/Leaflet/ESOF-docs/Software Processes.md

 ###Opinions
-Since the group in charge of this project
+Since the group in charge of this project is very small, it's very hard to provide support for some plugins developed by other people.

 ##Group members